Premier says Province Wants to Work with Construction Industry

 James T. Callahan Elected as IUOE General President

 Delegates at the recent International Union of Operating Engineers 38th general convention voted unanimously to elect James T. Callahan to his first full term as general president.
 The vote affirms the IUOE’s commitment to worker organizing and job creation in the United States and Canada.
-Brian Hickey was elected as secretary-treasurer, the union’s number two post. […]
+Brian Hickey was elected as secretary-treasurer, the union’s number two post.
+Delegates also elected 14 vice presidents and five trustees who represent IUOE members from every region of North America.
+Local 793 business manager Mike Gallagher was elected as a vice-president.
+Callahan told delegates that he […]

 Delegates at the recent International Union of Operating Engineers 38th general convention voted unanimously to elect James T. Callahan to his first full term as general president.